kristianmandrup/dev-test-nodejs-mizmoz/README.md

 The redis repository could be made generic, assuming one RedisDB per model entity.
 Then we could store a registry of model -> RedisDB in some configuration.

+## Notes

+Implementation has not been tested due to time constraints.
+This is just a challenge to demonstrate setting up a basic NodeJS API gateway/server with optional Redis store backing.
+The solution provided (see the code) should demonstrate capabilities.

+If I was to test it fully with a test suite it would be too much effort for throw away code.

+It was a great experience to use [routing-controllers](https://github.com/typestack/routing-controllers) for a modern routing/controller experience, using decorators.

+Hope you like it ;)